 This is Chapter 2 in our free How to Sell Online Ebook.
 You will also find other tips, methods, and tools that you can use to grow your own business in the other chapters.
 Enjoy!

 In the previous chapter, you are fully aware of how to find the best products to sell online, by evaluating different factors such as product uniqueness, market opportunities, competition level, and finally decide what you should sell online, you are ready to the next step: create an online store.

 More and more people are selling online, and you have been told by the Internet that it’s never been easier for non-technical people to create an eCommerce website.
 Is it true or is it a myth?

-True, because never before has creating an online store been as simple as sign up an account with an eCommerce software and wait seconds for your store to be set up.
+True, because never before has created an online store been as simple as sign up an account with eCommerce software and wait seconds for your store to be set up.

 Myth, because the process to a completely ready web store involves so many details that can paralyze you from continuing.
 But don’t hesitate just yet, you will find answers along the way, as long as you start the ball rolling and focus on the work.

 In this chapter, you will find the most necessary steps on how to create an online store that can function well and is ready to grow.